naftalimurgor/howtocode.io/src/pages/posts/go/go-basics-7-structs-in-go.md

 ---
-title: "Go Basics - 7.
-Structs in Go"
+title: 'Go Basics - 7.
+Structs in Go'
-date: "2020-02-07"
+date: '2020-02-07'
-slug: "go-basics-7-structs-in-go"
+slug: 'go-basics-7-structs-in-go'
-description: "In this article, we are going to explore how to work with structs in the Go (Golang) programming language."
+description: 'In this article, we are going to explore how to work with structs in the Go (Golang) programming language.'
-hero: "/images/hero/Golang-Basics.png"
+hero: '/images/hero/Golang-Basics.png'
-tags: ["go-basics"]
+tags: ['go-basics']
-layout: "../../layouts/BlogPostLayout.astro"
+layout: '../../layouts/BlogPostLayout.astro'
 ---

 In this article, we are going to explore how to work with structs in the Go programming language.